Using Strategic Questioning to Explore Complex Subjects

 At 2112 Consulting, we work from the perspective that strategy creation is based on information, much of which is messy and complex.
-Consequently, the first step in the strategy creation process is gathering strategic information, most of which is subjective in nature, consisting of the thoughts and views of the key people within the organisation.
+Consequently, the first step in the strategy creation process is gathering strategic information.
+Most of this information is subjective in nature, consisting of the thoughts and views of the key people within the organisation.

-This information can be difficult to obtain and to manage so we use tools and techniques that are designed to help us to obtain the views of the individuals who will shape the future of the organisation and ultimately be responsible for implement the strategy.
+This information can, therefore, be difficult to obtain and to manage.
+As a result, we use tools and techniques that are designed to help us to obtain the views of key people.
+These are the individuals who will shape the future of the organisation and ultimately be responsible for implement the strategy.

-Strategic questioning (also known as Socratic Questioning) is one of the primary techniques that we use to obtain facts, ideas and assumptions about the organisation and its future through either individual interviews or strategic workshops.
-No matter which technique is used to gather the information, it is important to ask questions that will generate ideas, uncover assumptions, examine concepts, identify and explore issues, goals and objectives.
+Strategic questioning (also known as Socratic Questioning) is one of the primary techniques that we use.
+This helps to obtain facts, ideas and assumptions about the organisation and its future.
+The technique is used in both individual interviews and strategic workshops.
+In both of these methods, gathering useful information through asking the correct questions is important.
+The questions should help the individual or group generate ideas, uncover assumptions, examine concepts, identify and explore issues, goals and objectives.

-In summary, strategic questioning is an important part of the strategy creation process as, done properly, it will uncover a wealth of detailed information that will ultimately be used as the building blocks of creating a robust strategic for the organisation.
+In summary, strategic questioning is an important part of the strategy creation process.
+Done properly, it will uncover a wealth of detailed information that will ultimately be used as the building blocks of creating a robust strategic for the organisation.